 Signs and Symptoms

-Serious overdose with PERCOCET (oxycodone and acetaminophen) (Oxycodone and Acetaminophen Tablets, USP) is characterized by signs and symptoms of opioid and acetaminophen overdose.
-Oxycodone overdosage can be manifested by respiratory depression (a decrease in respiratory rate and/or tidal volume, Cheyne-Stokes respiration, cyanosis), extreme somnolence progressing to stupor or coma, skeletal muscle flaccidity, cold and clammy skin, pupillary constriction (pupils may be dilated in the setting of hypoxia), and sometimes bradycardia and hypotension.
-In severe overdosage, apnea, circulatory collapse, cardiac arrest and death may occur.
+Toxicity from oxycodone poisoning includes the opioid triad of: pinpoint pupils, depression of respiration, and loss of consciousness.
+Serious overdosage with oxycodone is characterized by respiratory depression (a decrease in respiratory rate and/or tidal volume, Cheyne-Stokes respiration, cyanosis), extreme somnolence progressing to stupor or coma, skeletal muscle flaccidity, cold and clammy skin, and sometimes bradycardia and hypotension.
+In severe overdosage, apnea, circulatory collapse, cardiac arrest, and death may occur.

-PERCOCET (oxycodone and acetaminophen) tablets should not be administered to patients with known hypersensitivity to oxycodone, acetaminophen, or any other component of this product.
+PERCOCET tablets should not be administered to patients with known hypersensitivity to oxycodone, acetaminophen, or any other component of this product.

 Additional Percocet Information